valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/3Dcamera/Install&setup.md

 realsense-viewer
 ```
-Here is interesting to change to a more stable firmware version for D435/i:
+Here is interesting to change to a more stable firmware version for D435/i: version
-5.12.15.50.
+`5.12.15.50`.
 This can be done in the "Device" tab -> "Update Firmware".

 To install the wrapper ROS2:
 ```bash